 We will provide you the hotel contact information, including phone, fax and address in both English and Chinese, before you leave on your China trip.
 Meanwhile, the contact phone of our China office and the cell phone of our China manager will be available to you in case of emergency.

-Your National guide will give you his/her cell phone at the beginning of your China trip.
+Your National guide will give you his/her cell phone number at the beginning of your China trip.
 Local guides along the trip will give you their cell phone numbers as well.
-In case of emergency, your relatives in U.S. can contact the hotel to get hold of you, or call China Spree for assistance.
+In case of emergency, your relatives in the U.S. can contact the hotel to get hold of you, or call China Spree for assistance.
 They may even call our China manager or your tour guides if it is urgent.
-You may also email China Spree at firstname.lastname@example.org and we will respond to you within 48 business hours.
-Staying connected in our priority.
+You may also email China Spree at email@example.com and we will respond to you within 48 business hours.
+Staying connected is our priority.

 In which language are China Spree tours operated?

 China Spree customers are Americans and Canadians, so English is our official language on China Spree tours.
 All China Spree tour guides are university or college graduates and speak good English.
 English communication skills are one of the key criteria to choose and evaluate our tour guides.

 Can China Spree tour be operated in Spanish or French?

 Yes, only if you have a private group with a minimum of 10 Spanish or French speaking travelers.
 China Spree can arrange for a Spanish or French speaking tour guide for your private tour.

 How is seating determined on the motor coach travel?

 We perform daily rotation of seating on all China Spree tours.
 This allows everyone a variety of views.
 If you require special seating for medical reasons, your tour guide will be glad to help you in making arrangements.